Blocktheory/react-typescript-web-extension-starter/README.md

 -   Includes ESLint configured to work with TypeScript and Prettier.

--   Includes tests with Jest - note that the `babel.config.js` and associated dependencies are only necessary for Jest to work with TypeScript.

 -   Recommended to use `Visual Studio Code` with the `Format on Save` setting turned on.

 -   Example icons courtesy of [Heroicons](https://heroicons.com/).